gc3-uzh-ch/gridka-school/tutorial/tutorial.rst

 ++++++++++++++++++++++++++++++++

 The following steps need to be done on all the machines.
-We are going them step by step on the **db-node** only, and then we will automate the process on the other nodes.
+We are going execute them step by step on the **db-node** only, and then we will automate the process on the other nodes.
+Please login to the db-node and:

 Add the OpenStack Grizzly repository::